Look Back on Jessica Simpson's Most Candid Quotes: Addiction, Motherhood and More

-Jessica Simpson reveals in her upcoming memoir that she was sexually abused as a young girl and that years later she numbed her emotional pain with alcohol and pills.
+Jessica Simpson reveals in her upcoming memoir that she was sexually abused as a young girl and that years later she numbed her emotional pain from it, and from other stressors, with alcohol and pills.

 The 39-year-old singer and fashion mogul had never spoken about either subject before.
 In her memoir, Open Book, Simpson said she got sober in November 2017 and has not had a drink since then.